callstack/react-native-testing-library/website/docs/JestMatchers.md

 expect(element).toBeVisible()
 ```

-This allows you to assert whether the given element is visible from user's perspective.
+This allows you to assert whether the given element is visible from the user's perspective.

-The element is considered invisible when itself or any of its ancestors has `display: none` or `opacity: 0` styles, as well as when it's hidden from accessbility.
+The element is considered invisible when itself or any of its ancestors has `display: none` or `opacity: 0` styles, as well as when it's hidden from accessibility.

 ### `toHaveStyle()`